-Problems with sleep are highly linked with the Parkinson’s disease and it is one of the most common symptoms that is experienced by the patients having this disease.
-It has been believed that one third of the patients with this disease suffer from the rapid eye movement sleep behaviour.
-It is characterized by the violent dream, talking, jumping, kicking and other violent activities.
+Problems with sleep are highly linked with Parkinson’s disease, and it is one of the most common symptoms that is experienced by the patients having this disease.
+It has been believed that one-third of the patients with this disease suffer from rapid eye movement sleep behavior.
+It is characterized by a violent dream, talking, jumping, kicking, and other violent activities.

 2. Autonomic dysfunction

-There is no cure for Parkinson’s disease but there are some ways through which you can improve the symptoms of the disease.
-There are treatments that are recommended by the doctors but there are some natural ways that can help you reduce the effects of this disease.
-Some of the natural remedies that can be used are
+There is no cure for Parkinson’s disease, but there are some ways through which you can improve the symptoms of the disease.
+There are treatments recommended by the doctors, but there are some natural ways that can help you reduce the effects of this disease.
+Some of the natural remedies that can be used are:

 - Avoid Excessive Iron

-- Increase an intake of food that are the good source of vitamin B
+- Increase the intake of foods that are an excellent source of vitamin B

-- Increase an intake of fresh fruits and vegetables
+- Increase the intake of fresh fruits and vegetables

 - Adopt a healthy lifestyle